Coatbridge Central railway station: Architecture and history

 All of these workings had been either withdrawn or diverted by 1987, but by then Strathclyde PTE had introduced a regular local service from Motherwell as an extension of the Argyle Line's Hamilton Circle route (the line through here had been electrified by British Rail in 1981 to allow electrically hauled freight trains to access the nearby Gartsherrie container terminal).
 The link northwards to Cumbernauld was re-established in 1996 when the Motherwell to Cumbernauld DMU service was inaugurated.
 That provided the main service from the station up until the May 2014 timetable change, as Argyle Line trains only called here at peak periods.
 Electrification was extended north to Cumbernauld in 2014 as part of the Edinburgh to Glasgow Improvement Programme upgrade scheme, and thereafter all passenger trains began to be worked by EMUs.
 Following a timetable recast in December 2014, Motherwell services once again run on through via the Hamilton Circle to the city's north west suburbs throughout the day.

 Access to the station is now by a ramp from West Canal Street leading to the Down (Cumbernauld bound) platform with access to the Motherwell-bound island platform via the original underpass.
 Original access to both platforms of the station was via this underpass from the category C(S) listed two-floor structure at the end of the station.
 The main building was disused for many years after the removal of staffing in the 1970s, but was renovated in the early 2000s and used initially as a public house and more recently as commercial premises for an office supplies company.

 With a container terminal just north of the station, and the location on link between the West Coast Main Line and the lines to Grangemouth, Stirling and points north, there are also freight trains passing through the station.

 Facilities

-Amenities here are somewhat basic: the station is unmanned, and no permanent buildings remain on the platforms apart from standard waiting shelters.
+Amenities here are somewhat basic: the station is unstaffed, and no permanent buildings remain on the platforms apart from standard waiting shelters.
 There are timetable poster boards and customer help points on each platform.
 CCTV cameras and an automatic announcement system are also installed here.
 Step-free access is only possible on platform 2, as the underpass to the opposite side has steps.